dev-michael-schmidt/pyspark-stocks/README.md

 - Exponential Moving Average (specify in days)

 This DataFrame includes:
-- Date
+- `date`, self explanatory
-- Opening price
+- `open` Opening price of the day
-- High price of the day
+- `high` Highest price seen that day
-- Low price of the day
+- `low` Lowest price seen that day
+- `close` Price seen on market close
-- The Closing price
+- `symbol` The symbol on the exchange

-- Symbol
+You can include/add technicals via a builder pattern.
-- sma_10d  -- a 10-day simple moving average (default to 10, you can specify the span)
+- `sma_10d` a 10-day simple moving average (default to 10, you can specify the span)
-- ema_10d  -- a 10-day exponential moving average (defaults to 10, you can specify span)
+- `ema_10d`  -- a 10-day exponential moving average (defaults to 10, you can specify span)
 - More technical markers to come

 Example output